Welcome to Roger Russell's

 Truth and Superstition in Audio

 I'm sure that pages and pages of words can be added to the above examples.
-The point of these ads is that it's easy to make up all kinds of claims and if no one can prove they're wrong, then they must be true.
+The point of these ads is that it is easy to make up all kinds of claims and if no one can prove they're wrong, then they must be true.
 This kind of reasoning is faulty and is again Aristotelian in nature.

 In formal logic it is the burden of the person making the claims to prove they are true.
-How many times have you bought a new component that has been praised up and down with words glorifying it's appearance and performance only to find it isn't as good as you were led to believe by reviews and advertising?
+How many times have you bought a new component that has been praised up and down with words glorifying the appearance and performance only to find it isn't as good as you were led to believe by reviews and advertising?
 Perhaps this attraction is based on appeals to tradition, authority or just plain blind faith.

-It's common practice when reporting on a particular subject to first gather related facts about the subject.
+It is common practice when reporting on a particular subject to first gather related facts about the subject.
 The next step can be to edit and select only the facts that support the point that is being made and ignore the rest.
 This goes for advertising, news writing and many other categories.
 For the experienced reader who is knowledgeable on the subject, the missing information will be noticed.
 For others who have no direct knowledge, the limited facts can create an entirely different story, sometimes in direct opposition to what would have been created if all the facts were mentioned.

 This narrow tunnel vision is not unusual.
 We tend to see and hear only what we want to see and hear particularly when it supports our own opinion.
 A person's opinion can be different at different times, in the same way that what they see and hear is different at different times.

 Superstition isn't just for those who believe in ghosts, flying saucers, faked moon landings and that the earth is flat.
 It has also invaded audio.
 This is particularly true for those who don't understand scientific thinking.
 The truth for some people has become a fad that rejects science and reason.
-It's a waste of time trying to convert the dedicated believers, but others may be willing to listen.
+It is a waste of time trying to convert the dedicated believers, but others may be willing to listen.

-The opposition to facts reminds me of a story where a research team came to investigate some lights that were seen at night by people in a certain area.
-They were opposed to the objective findings of the team saying that they didn't want to know the cause of the lights.
+The opposition to facts reminds me of a story where a research team came to investigate some mysterious lights that were seen at night by people in a certain area.
+They were opposed to the objective findings of a science team saying that they didn't want to know the cause of the lights.
 They preferred the mystery and to think that the lights might be from alien spacecraft.

 Here are some claims that are opinions and not facts.